anestv/pa/README.md

 - **Want to contribute?**
 Great!
 [This wiki page](https://github.com/anestv/pa/wiki/How-to-contribute) is for you!
 Currently there are no code style guidelines, so just be consistent with the rest of the file.
-If you find some functions that are not declared (such as `terminate()`) it's because they are declared in a prepeded file, which is not located in this repo.

 - **Want to use it?**
 I use XAMPP.
 The database configuration is located in this repo.